resourceguru/api-docs/endpoints/resources.md

-first_name | string | The first name of a human resource. last_name | string | The last name of a human resource. phone | string | The phone number for a human resource. capacity | integer | The capacity of a meeting room resource. resource_type_id | integer | The resource type ID retrieved from the [Resource Types endpoint](./resource_types.md). timezone | string | A valid ActiveSupport::TimeZone name.
+first_name | string | The first name of a human resource. last_name | string | The last name of a human resource. phone | string | The phone number for a human resource. email | string | The email for a human resource.
+Required if inviting the user to the account. invite | boolean | If `true`, the user will be invited into the account. capacity | integer | The capacity of a meeting room resource. resource_type_id | integer | The resource type ID retrieved from the [Resource Types endpoint](./resource_types.md). timezone | string | A valid ActiveSupport::TimeZone name.
 [Complete list](../timezones.md).